sowcow/blog/content/posts/special-operation.md

 Will see what UN will produce.
 I'd prefer to have truth and satellite evidence of whatever happens but I can't be sure about that.
 I hope I'm surprised and they don't do rants and emotional manipulation and there is some useful information delivered.

+Also the ammount of fakes/propaganda makes me being pessimistic about hearing any evidence-based truth at this point unfortunately.

-Also official propagandists in Russia often are bald (only males I mean) and I don't know why.
+Strngely official propagandists in Russia often are bald (only males I mean) and I don't know why.
 Perhaps there is a secret club of bald people who control our media institutions?

 # What I'd like to see